 What holds me here?
 Certainly the beauty of the place, so much like the Napa Valley of my childhood fifty years ago, with its well-tended fields and small villages, the vineyards in the foothills and the forest rising up behind them.
 Unlike Napa Valley, the Niccone Valley has castles, several of them.

 I love the clean air and the quiet, but also the sounds of the countryside as the seasons unfold.
 The breeze provides the background for spring birdsong and unfamiliar calls from forest creatures, in summer there are farm sounds from tractors and barnyard animals, and the fall colors herald the harvest and the hunt.
 And then, before you know it, winter has brought a light snowfall and parents and children are outside, delighting in snowball fights.

-Those families are what I love most: my neighbors who supply me with fresh eggs and with whom I share gossip and a glass of wine on a warm summer's evening, and all the good people who make my life run smoothly and deliciously here - the butcher, the baker and yes, the candle maker, my mechanic Luigi, the fruit and vegetable man, the hardware store guy, the stone masons, Rita who sells me plants, Chiara and Marco at our local trattoria, and many more.
+Those families are what I love most: my neighbors who supply me with fresh eggs and with whom I share gossip and a glass of wine on a warm summer's evening, and all the good people who make my life run smoothly and deliciously here - the butcher, the baker and yes, the candle maker, my mechanic Luigi, the fruit and vegetable man, the hardware store guy, the stone masons, Rita who sells me plants, Chiara and Francesca at our local trattoria, and many more.